haxiomic/dts2hx/README.md

     - [ ] Replace full type references with imports for some types (like haxe.extern.EitherType)
     - [ ] *maybe*: If a package only has one type with the same name as package, replace with a module.
 For example:
         `babylonjs.cameras.inputs.freecameragamepadinput.FreeCameraGamepadInput` -> `babylonjs.cameras.inputs.FreeCameraGamepadInput`
-- [ ] *maybe*: If tweaking flags are necessary to get the best output for certain libraries then use a github registry of config files to store these tweaks

 # FAQ